 2. Game time

 If you play soccer, you’ve likely heard the term game fitness.
-This means getting enough game time so that you can play at the best possible level for 90 minutes.
+This means getting enough game time to play at the best possible level for 90 minutes.

 Training with targeted exercises is a great way to build stamina.
-But nothing beats playing a real game to prepare your body for the physical demands of soccer.
+But nothing beats playing an actual game to prepare your body for the physical demands of soccer.

 Along with your training, you’ll want to get as much game time as possible.
 That’ll set you up for success.